Linaro/lava/doc/development.rst

   submitted.
 It works by polling the database, reserving devices to run those jobs, and triggering the dispatcher to actually run the tests.
 * The *dispatcher* is responsible for actually running the job.
-It will manage the serial connection to the :ref:`DUT`, image downloads and collecting results etc. When doing local tests or developing new testing features, the dispatcher can usually be run standalone without any of the other components.
+It will manage the serial connection to the :term:`DUT`, image downloads and collecting results etc. When doing local tests or developing new testing features, the dispatcher can usually be run standalone without any of the other components.